Last updated on March 23, 2026

 Thassa's Oracle | Illustration by Jesper Ejsing

-To win a game of MTG, your opponent must have 0 or less life, or zero cards in their library to draw from.
+To win a game of MTG, your opponent must have 0 or less life, or draw from a library with zero cards in it.
 There’s also the 10 poison counters win condition, which started as an alternative win condition but can be considered a third way to win based on how much poison there is in competitive Magic.

 Now, there are cards in the game that present alternative win conditions, and today we’re going to take a look at all of them, from the easiest-to-enable to the hardest ones.